CNBC-TV18, EDF, and Climate Collective Unite for Agroforestry at Climate Tech Convening In

 Digital Forest

-Forest with 30 Trees planted
+Forest with 30 Trees planned

-CNBC-TV18, EDF, and Climate Collective Unite for Agroforestry at Climate Tech Convening India 2025
+Plant a Tree @ 299CNBC-TV18, EDF, and Climate Collective Unite for Agroforestry at Climate Tech Convening India 2025

-At the Climate Tech Convening India 2025, organized by the Environmental Defense Fund (EDF) in collaboration with CNBC-TV18 and Climate Collective, sustainability was not just discussed—it was demonstrated through meaningful action.
+At the Climate Tech Convening India 2025, organized by the Environmental Defense Fund (EDF) in collaboration with CNBC-TV18 and Climate Collective, sustainability was not just discussed it was demonstrated through meaningful action.
 As part of the event's commitment to creating a lasting environmental impact, saplings were planted in an agroforestry model to honor the speakers and ensure the event’s sustainability.

 This thoughtful initiative, executed in partnership with Grow Billion Trees, not only offset the event's carbon footprint but also contributed to India's net-zero emissions goal by 2070.
 By integrating trees into agricultural systems, the agroforestry model benefits both the environment and rural farmers.
 It enhances biodiversity, improves soil health, and provides farmers with additional income sources from the produce generated by these trees.